jinghuazhao/FM-pipeline/README.md

 pipeline's settings.

 On many occasions, the pipeline takes advantage of the [GNU parallel](http://www.gnu.org/software/parallel/).
 Besides (sub)set of software listed in the table above, the pipeline requires [qctool](http://www.well.ox.ac.uk/~gav/qctool/#overview) 2.0, [PLINK](https://www.cog-genomics.org/plink2) 1.9, and the companion program LDstore from finemap's website need to be installed.
+To facilitate handling of grapahics, e.g., importing them into Excel, pdftopng from [XpdfReader](https://www.xpdfreader.com/) is used.
+We use [Stata](https://www.stata.com/) and Sun grid engine (sge) for some of the data preparation, which would become handy when available.

 The pipeline itself can be installed in the usual way,
 ```